JKPearce/Restaurant-Page/README.md

 # Restaurant Page
-A single page with multiple sections about the restaurant
+A single page project for learning about JavaScript ES6 modules using imports and exports

 Live Demo: [Here](https://jkpearce.github.io/Restaurant-Page/)